 These giant snails then came towards us.
 They looked just like Earth snails, except two-and-a-half metres tall.
 Their shells appeared to shine in whatever light is around us, like metal plating on armour.
 They were fast moving, able to slither their way over to us from down on the edge of the village in just a couple of minutes.
 The snails had some seats on top of them and were made for riding.

 Once on the snail, I felt protected.
 I was looking down on the world like a king looking down from his throne.
-I had the luxury of riding in the front and didn’t have any other with me.
+I had the luxury of sitting at the front of the snail and didn’t have any other with me.
 Caroline rid at the front of the other snail with Ave sitting behind her.
 We were soon on our way, saying our farewells to Oculis.
 It was a brief visit we had in the village, but I was glad to be leaving in this luxurious comfort.
 Blanket over me, cushions adding extra comfort and a large seat wrapping around me.
 I felt like sleeping, but forced myself to stay awake.

-The ride was quite comfortable and I heard the mutterings of the two women in the background.
+The ride was quite comfortable, and I heard the mutterings of the two women in the background.
 I just relaxed since I couldn’t see so well.
 Closing my eyes for just a while and failing to stay awake.

-“Don’t worry, James, that’s just one of many of my wolves.”
+“Don’t worry, James, that’s just one of my many wolves.”
 She squinted into the darkness.
 “Not sure which one, though.
 It is hard to keep track when I am guiding so many.”

 The other snail was next to me.
 “James, what are you doing!?”
 Caroline asked.
 “If you get killed, then that is it for you!”

 “Someone has to check it out!”
 I explained.

 “I have many wolves around us.
 They are here to protect us.
 I can see that they spread the drones out in front of us.
 They are creating a barrier preventing us from getting to the wall.
 I can’t see any people, though!”